The Experience Of Art Therapy For Individuals Following A First Diagnosis Of A Psychotic Disorder: A Grounded Theory Study

 Eight participants were interviewed, with two interviewed twice.
 A preliminary theory was created and seven categories were constructed from the data, namely: unpressured atmosphere; pleasure and engagement in art-making; expression and communication; connecting with others; changing emotional experience and experience of self; supporting recovery and continuation of art; and not the right fit.

 Participants reported that through the atmosphere of art therapy, art-making, and communication, they were able to build relationships, connect with others, experience a sense of commonality, absorption, sense of freedom, and discover alternative perspectives.
 Whilst this study has some limitations, the results build on previous research by focusing on a previously under-researched group.
 The findings are considered alongside existing research and theoretical perspectives.
 Clinical implications and recommendations for future research are highlighted.

-by Sarah Lynch, Sue Holttum & Val Huet has been made FREE ACCESS here
+by Sarah Lynch, Sue Holttum & Val Huet has been made FREE ACCESS until 31st December 2019 here

 All BAAT members have FREE ACCESS to all IJAT:Inscape articles through the members' area of the BAAT website here

 Everyone is welcome to join BAAT as an Associate Member if they are not an Art Therapist here

 Keep up to date with the latest art therapy articles published in IJAT:Inscape by receiving email alerts here

 You can join in with the conversation using the hashtag - we'd love to hear which #IJATInscape papers have influenced your practice or research?